notangelmario/notangelmario/README.md

 <br/>

-- 🔭 I’m currently working on [Mauv](https://github.com/notangelmario/mauv)
+- 🔭 I’m currently working on myself

 - 🖥️ Main operating system is Linux 🐧
 <sup>(Don't affiliate me with the community though)</sup>